A class of skew-regular quaternary Hadamard matrices: Preliminaries

 A (quaternary) Hadamard matrix is \emph{normalized} if all entries in its first row and first column are equal to $1$.
 Any (quaternary) Hadamard matrix can be made equivalent to a normalized one through simple transformations.
 Matrix entries of a square matrix $M$ are denoted by $M_{ij}$.

 Regular quaternary Hadamard matrices were introduced by Kharaghani and Seberry in \cite{ks}.

-A (quaternary) Hadamard matrix $H$ is considered \emph{regular} if all its row (or column) sums are equal to the same complex number.
-It is called \emph{absolutely regular} if the absolute values of all its row (or column) sums are equal.
+A (quaternary) Hadamard matrix $H$ is considered \emph{regular} if all its row (or column) sums are equal to the same (complex) number.
 The order of a regular quaternary Hadamard matrix is necessarily a sum of two integer squares, see \cite{ks}.
+Regular Hadamard matrices possess constant row and column sums; the same holds in the quaternary case.